JacenBoy/jacens-site/posts/rants/20240424-penske-p2p-rant.md

 In case you still weren't sure, yes, he is also the owner of Team Penske.

 IndyCar race cars send a lot of live telemetry back to the car's pit box, the team that fields the car, the manufacturers of the engines, and to IndyCar race control themselves.
-In fact, it was this very live telemetry that tipped IndyCar off to the potential issue and lead them to take a second look at the previous race at St. Pete.
+In fact, it was this very live telemetry that tipped IndyCar off to the potential issue and led them to take a second look at the previous race at St. Pete.
 So then, how did the P2P usage slip through the cracks back then and only get noticed over a month later?

 I've seen people praising IndyCar for coming down hard on Penske with the pretty heavy-handed penalties, and that's definitely something to be applauded.
 That said, IndyCar also didn't really have a choice.
 If they tried to sweep things under the rug it would only have made things infinitely worse when the truth inevitably came to light down the road.
 This isn't IndyCar having integrity by not giving their owner special treatment.
 This is IndyCar having no choice but to penalize and penalize hard.